isurusenarath1/Todo-deploy/VERCEL_DEPLOYMENT.md

    - Using dashboard: Trigger a manual deployment
    - Using CLI: Run `vercel --prod`

+7. After deployment, note down your frontend URL and update the `FRONTEND_URL` environment variable in your backend project settings with this URL.

 ## Troubleshooting

+- **CORS issues**: If you encounter CORS issues, make sure:
+  1. The `FRONTEND_URL` environment variable in your backend is correctly set to your frontend URL
+  2. Your frontend URL is included in the `allowedOrigins` array in the backend's `index.js` file
+  3. The backend is properly configured to accept requests from your frontend domain

 - **Build errors with Terser**: If you see an error message like `terser not found`, make sure to install it:
   ```bash
   npm install --save-dev terser
   ```

-- **CORS issues**: If you encounter CORS issues, make sure your backend is properly configured to accept requests from your frontend domain.

 - **API connection issues**: Verify that the environment variable `VITE_API_URL` is correctly set to your backend URL.